-HB 150 (Fischer)(To House for concurrence)
+HB 150 (Fischer)(To Governor)

 Would provide that a statement or restatement of law in any treatise is not the law or public policy of the Commonwealth and cannot be used by a court as controlling authority.
 Bill raises interesting separation of powers issues.